 Pairwise Correlation Analysis

-To test whether individuals’ performance across these different tasks is partially constrained by an underlying unified capacity, Pearson pairwise correlations were computed to test for cross-task associations using the Hmisc package in R (Harrell Jr & Harrell Jr, 2019) Completion time per trial was extracted for the MT and RP tasks, and the mean number of errors per trial was extracted for the MT task.
+To test whether individuals’ performance across these different tasks is partially constrained by an underlying unified capacity, Pearson pairwise correlations were computed to test for cross-task associations using the Hmisc package in R (Harrell Jr & Harrell Jr, 2019).
+Completion time per trial was extracted for the MT and RP tasks, and the mean number of errors per trial was extracted for the MT task.
 Each participant’s SL performance was measured by 1) the linear slope of response-time acceleration over normalized response time, so that we are able to compare SL performance across individuals with different baseline speed, and 2) the proportion of correct responses during the 2AFC task.
+To avoid skewing our correlational analyses, we removed one TYP participant who showed an unusual deceleration over the course of ASL exposure (RT slope was more than 3 SD above the sample mean) from the correlations that involve ASL RT slopes.
 Bayesian correlations were computed using the BayesFactor package (Morey et al., 2015) with default priors comparing a null model of no correlation with the alternative model of correlation.
 Bayesian models provide good precision even in smaller data sets (Lee & Song, 2004).
 Importantly, Bayes factors provide a measure of how likely the data are under the null versus alternative hypothesis, allowing us to quantify and compare relative support for the existence of a relationship between each pair of variables.
 Based on previous work, Bayes factors larger than 1 were considered to provide positive evidence (albeit weak if under 3) in favor of the alternative hypothesis that two variables are correlated (Jeffreys, 1998; Wetzels et al., 2011).

 Results